Hans Otto Roth: Parliamentary work

-Alexandru Averescu's 1925 agrarian reforms led to famine among the German-Romanians, especially in Bessarabia, which led to a mass exodus of the minority to Brazil, which was promoted by Cosulich Line.
-Roth, after visiting the emigrants, demanded a notable investigation into the line and heavily criticized the Romanian government for what he perceived as its failure in addressing that the line purposefully took away the belonging and exploited the emigrants who wished to go to Brazil.
+Alexandru Averescu's 1925 agrarian reforms led to famine among the German-Romanians, especially in Bessarabia.
+The shipping agency Cosulich Line exploited the desperate German farmers by charging excessive fees for emigration to Brazil, which Roth condemned.
+Roth, after visiting the emigrants, demanded an investigation into the line and heavily criticized the Romanian government for what he perceived as its failure in addressing that the line purposefully exploited and took away the belonging of the emigrants who wished to go to Brazil.

-In the autumn of 1921, the Hungarian Union proposed a joint political approach, which Roth rejected as too early until 1923 when the two parties began to collaborate extensively due to both minorities resisting the denominational school decrees.
+In the autumn of 1921, the Hungarian Union proposed a joint political approach, which Roth rejected as too early.
+By 1923, the two parties began to collaborate extensively to resist Education Minister Constantin Angelescu's school decree (Nr.
+100.008 and 100.090) as the regulations threatened their denominational schools.
 They formally met in February 1925 after the Hungarians reorganized at the German House of Representatives in Bucharest, where it was agreed there would be liaison officers instead of a straight minority bloc.
-In August 1925, Roth formally proposed a joint effort between the two parts, but it fell apart in 1926 when Roth found out that secret negotiations had taken place with the national Romanian parties.
-In 1927 a brief Hungarian German Bloc occurred, but it dissolved soon after.
+In August 1925, Roth formally proposed joint political action between the two minority parties, but the cooperation fell apart in 1926 when Roth found out that the Hungarian Union had been secretly negotiating with the National Liberal Party.
+In 1927, a brief Hungarian German Bloc occurred, but it dissolved soon after.

-He officially retired from parliament in 1938.
+Roth officially retired from parliament in 1938.
 One of his last actions in parliament was in January when he was received by King Carol II of Romania, where they discussed the German ethnic groups in Romania.
-In 1939 he was made a senator by right in the Senate of Romania, which he was awarded because he had won a seat in parliament in ten elections in accordance with the 1923 Constitution of Romania.
+In 1939, he was made a senator by right in the Senate of Romania, which he was awarded because he had won a seat in parliament in ten elections in accordance with the 1923 Constitution of Romania.